phillbush/retrosmart-xcursor/README.md

 Inspired by old Windows 3.x and OS X cursors, Retrosmart brings an old school feel to your wobbly-windowed desktop of today.

-It is available in white or black version, with or without colorful appendices and alpha shading.
+It is available in white or black version, with or without alpha shading.

 This fork differs from the original as follows:
+* There are no black/white-only themes, all themes have colored details.
+* A new red theme is included.
 * New cursors for drag-and-drop operations (ask, copy, link, move, no-drop).
 * All drag-and-drop cursors are based on the closedhand cursor, the dnd cursors originally based on the regular arrow are linked to